No. 7 Oregon Ducks down No. 4 Mississippi State 82-74 | New Country 923

 McCowan was handed an unsportsmanlike conduct call after an elbow on Hebard, and Ionescu made both shots to put the Ducks up 28-17 midway through the second quarter.
 Ionescu’s 3-pointer and Cazorla’s layup stretched the lead to 37-31.

-A technical foul was called on Oregon coach Kelly Graves with 0.8 seconds left in the half, and Mississippi State made both shots, then added a free throw to take a 40-39 lead into the break.
+A technical foul was called on Graves with 0.8 seconds left in the half, and Mississippi State made both shots, then added a free throw to take a 40-39 lead into the break.
 Howard led all scorers with 14 points at the break for the Bulldogs.

 Mississippi State pushed the lead to 51-44 in the third quarter, after Howard’s jumper, layup and free throw.
 But the Ducks wouldn’t let the margin go to double digits, and Oregon tied it at 55 on a pair of free throws from Taylor Chavez.
 Mississippi coach Vic Schaefer got a tech and Ionescu made both shots to take a 57-55 lead into the final period.